openshift/enhancements/enhancements/cluster-scope-secret-volumes/shared-resources-via-openshift-builds-operator.md

           value: "true"
   ```

-- If the CSI driver is disabled after it has been enabled, the following should occur:
+- If the CSI driver is `Removed` after it has been enabled, the following should occur:
   - The `CSIDriver` object for the driver should be deleted.
   - The `DaemonSet` for the CSI driver should be deleted.
   - CRDs and associated admission webhooks should remain in place.